tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Added support for PATHINFO type permalinks in IPN notification handling

 = 1.4.1 =
 * Quick update to fix a small mistake that had passed the testing unnoticed.
 Goal progress is now visible again.